fehler/building-beautiful-uis/00-Overview.md

 We’re hoping to publish ‘Building Beautiful UIs’ in May or June, 2019.
 Watch this space for details or [follow me](https://www.twitter.com/fehler) on Twitter to be notified of updates.

+**This is a work in progress and I’m sharing it here in draft form.
+It isn’t finished, but I hope it provides some value as I finalise all of the chapter content.**

 Overview